Donna Allen (activist)

-Donna Allen (August 19, 1920 – July 19, 1999) was an American pioneer feminist, civil rights activist, historian, economist, and founder of the Women’s Institute for Freedom of the Press.
+Donna Allen (August 19, 1920 – July 19, 1999) was an American pioneer feminist, civil rights activist, historian, economist, and founder of the Women's Institute for Freedom of the Press.

 Biography

-Allen was born in Petosky, Michigan on August 19, 1920 to Caspar and Louis Rehkopf.
+Allen was born in Petoskey, Michigan, on August 19, 1920, to Caspar and Louis Rehkopf.
 In 1943, Allen graduated from Duke University, majoring in history and minoring in economics.
 In 1953, she earned her master's degree in economics from the University of Chicago.
 Finally, in 1971, she received a Ph.D. in history from Howard University.
 Her dissertation was on national health insurance.
-Allen founded the Women’s Institute for Freedom of the Press in 1972.
-Allen died at age 78 on July 19, 1999.
+Allen founded the Women's Institute for Freedom of the Press in 1972.
+Allen died at the age of 78 on July 19, 1999.